 This section is the opinion of Sullivan & Cromwell LLP, our United States federal income tax counsel.
 It applies to you only if you acquire debt securities in an offering and you hold debt securities as capital assets for tax purposes.
 This section does not address the tax consequences of owning or disposing of common shares, first preferred shares, warrants, or debt securities that are issued in bearer form.
 In addition, this section does not apply to persons other than U.S. holders (as defined below).
 The ownership of debt securities that pay interest from sources within the United States may give rise to material United States federal income tax consequences to persons other than U.S. holders.
-If a particular offering of debt securities is expected to pay interest from sources within the United States, the applicable supplement will specify that fact and may discuss the material United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
-This section addresses only United States federal income taxation and does not discuss all of the tax consequences that may be relevant to you in light of your individual circumstances, including foreign, state or local tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
+If a particular offering of debt securities is expected to pay interest from sources within the United States and may discuss the material United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
+This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
+This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
+This section addresses only United States federal income tax consequences to persons other than U.S. holders of owning such debt securities.
+This section addresses only United States federal income tax consequences, and tax consequences arising under the Medicare contribution tax on net investment income or the alternative minimum tax.
 This section does not apply to you if you are a member of a special class of holders subject to special rules, including: